Patrick Eaves: Anaheim Ducks

 With the Stars languishing in the standings, on February 24, 2017, he was traded to the Anaheim Ducks in exchange for a conditional draft pick in 2017, which eventually became a first round pick.
 Upon arrival in Anaheim, Eaves picked up right where he left off with the Stars.
-He recorded 11 goals and 3 assists to put him well above his previous career best numbers.
-Eaves played in 7 playoff games with the Ducks before suffering a lower body injury that kept him out for the remainder of the playoffs.
+He recorded 11 goals and three assists to put him well above his previous career best numbers.
+Eaves played in seven playoff games with the Ducks before suffering a lower body injury that kept him out for the remainder of the playoffs.

 On June 23, 2017, Eaves opted to give up his impending free agent status to sign a three-year, $9.45 million contract to remain with the Ducks.
 On February 19, 2019, the Ducks placed Eaves on waivers.

 Personal life

 Eaves was born in Calgary, spent some years in Blackwood, New Jersey, and grew up in Faribault, Minnesota.
-He is the son of former Calgary Flames and Minnesota North Stars playerMike Eaves, formerly the head coach of the University of Wisconsin–Madison's men's hockey team and head coach of the Columbus Blue Jackets' American Hockey League affiliate Cleveland Monsters, who coached Patrick at the 2004 World Juniors.
+He is the son of former Calgary Flames and Minnesota North Stars player Mike Eaves, formerly the head coach of the University of Wisconsin–Madison's men's hockey team and head coach of the Columbus Blue Jackets' American Hockey League affiliate Cleveland Monsters, who coached Patrick at the 2004 World Juniors.

 Eaves met his wife Katie in Chicago in 2007 while driving home to Minnesota after his Ottawa Senators lost the 2007 Stanley Cup Finals.
-They married in 2009 and have two daughters born in 2010 and 2012 a son born in 2013.
-The family also has a Newfoundland named Reuben, an occasional visitor to Joe Louis Arena during Eaves' time with Detroit.
+They married in 2009 and have two daughters born in 2010 and 2012, and a son born in 2013.
+The family also has a Newfoundland dog named Reuben, an occasional visitor to Joe Louis Arena during Eaves' time with Detroit.

 On October 23, 2017, after experiencing trouble breathing and weakness in his legs, Eaves was initially diagnosed with Guillain–Barré syndrome, an autoimmune nervous disorder.
 However, when he visited a Guillain–Barré specialist, it was determined he did not have GB, but something else entirely.
 Eaves went to numerous doctors and physical therapists and eventually regained strength in his limbs and lungs.
 The eventual diagnosis was post-viral syndrome.